NateEag/next-vcs/readme.md

 hard work to achieve what I would like.

+## Commits As Undo History

+I use undo-tree in Emacs to have infinite undo that works sanely.

+Judicious application of WIP commits and Git's 'squash' concept could let you treat the VCS as a persistent, crash-proof undo system (especially if you auto-push such temporary commits to other machines in the background).
+Would need to think about marking states explicitly as 'checkpoints', because huge undo histories make it hard to find the last point you wanted to be at.
+Just namespaced tags for doing that?

 ## Other People's Thoughts

 I am definitely not the first person to express the idea that the ideal VCS has